A-Yarrow/bindcraft-analysis-app/README.md

 ## Overview

 This repository hosts the `bindcraft-analysis-app`, a Streamlit dashboard designed to provide an intuitive and interactive platform for analyzing output from [BindCraft](https://github.com/martinpacesa/BindCraft) runs.
-Users can easily upload their Protein Data Bank (PDB) files to visualize the binding interface, explore detailed statistics, and apply various filters and sorting options to gain deeper insights into their protein-ligand interactions.
+Users can easily upload their Protein Data Bank (PDB) files to visualize the binding interface, explore detailed statistics, and apply various filters and sorting options to gain deeper insights into their protein-Binder interactions.

 BindCraft is an open-source and automated pipeline for *de novo* protein binder design, utilizing advanced techniques such as AlphaFold2 backpropagation, MPNN, and PyRosetta [1, 2].
 This analysis app aims to make the results of such powerful computational design more accessible and interpretable for researchers.